 \textbf{Related Work.} ML4PG's originality is two-fold, as it can be compared to alternative methods of using machine-learning in automated theorem proving, as well as to Coq/SSReflect tools allowing interactive pattern-search.

-Related work on using machine-learning in ITPs concerned hints in lemma generation for Isabelle/HOL \cite{JDB11}, proof strategy discovery in Isabelle/HOL \cite{BB05}, speed up in proof automation in HOL-Light \cite{ku12} and statistical tactic analysis in Isabelle~\cite{Duncan02}.
+Related work on using machine-learning in ITPs concerned hints in lemma generation for Isabelle/HOL \cite{JDB11}, proof strategy discovery in Isabelle/HOL \cite{BB05}, speed up in proof automation in Mizar \cite{ku12} and statistical tactic analysis in Isabelle~\cite{Duncan02}.
 Comparing to these tools, we use unsupervised, rather than supervised, learning; and we do not use sparse machine-learning methods.
-(See also \cite{KHG13,HK13} for a detailed comparison of different machine learning tools applied in various theorem provers.)
-We do not have a quantitative target when it comes to improving \emph{interactive} proof building experience: no longer speed up in automated proof search or the number of automatically proven theorems are the main criteria of success.
+(See also \cite{KHG13} for a detailed comparison of different machine learning tools applied in various theorem provers.)
+We do not have a quantitative target when it comes to improving \emph{interactive} proof building experience: neither speed up in automated proof search nor the number of automatically proven theorems are the main criteria of success.
 Instead, the user experience is the main parameter we target.
-We generally follow the ``qualitative'' intuition that ML4PG, being an interactive hint generator, must provide interesting and non-trivial hints on user's demand, and should be flexible and fast enough to do so in real time, at any stage of the proof, and relative to any chosen proof library.
+We generally follow the ``qualitative'' intuition that ML4PG, being an interactive hint generator, must provide interesting and non-trivial hints on user's demands, and should be flexible and fast enough to do so in real time, at any stage of the proof, and relative to any chosen proof library.

-Comparing to some of the above approaches, ML4PG does not only analyse the lemma statements, but also involves user's tactics and user-defined proof-steps into the statistical proof-pattern recognition process.
-This feature also makes ML4PG sensitive (or else \emph{adaptable}) to proof styles innate to the certain user, research community, or subject area (cf. Sections~\ref{sec:preproof}--\ref{sec:JVM}).
-In illustration of this point, User Scenario 2 and Section~\ref{sec:mathematical} consider cases when different lemma statements have similar proofs; User Scenario 4 and Section~\ref{sec:nash} discuss cases when similar lemma statements require a completely different proof strategy.
+Comparing to some of the above approaches, ML4PG does not only analyse the lemma statements, but also involves user tactics and user-defined proof-steps into the statistical proof-pattern recognition process.
+This feature also makes ML4PG sensitive (or \emph{adaptable}) to proof styles innate to a particular user, research community, or subject area (cf. Sections~\ref{sec:preproof}--\ref{sec:JVM}).
+In illustration of this point, User Scenario 3 and Section~\ref{sec:JVM} consider cases when different lemma statements have similar proofs; User Scenario 2 and Section~\ref{sec:nash} discuss cases when similar lemma statements require a completely different proof strategy.